Connax-Oy/BLEAM-Android-SDK/README.md

 ### 3. Launch BLEAM
 #### Using built-in geofencing
 If you will use built-in geofencing, BLEAM will trigger automatically without interaction.
 List of geofences will refresh every 24 hours from enabling.
+If geofencing fails to start, it will try to start again in 24 hours.

 - To enable built-in geofencing you just need call this function:
 ```java